Perifo straight ceiling base kit (2 pendants) | Philips Hue

 Perifo straight ceiling base kit (2 pendants)

-This ceiling track lighting kit in white includes two pendant lights, two 39.4 inch rails, a PSU that sits at the end of one rail, and connectors to create a straight line.
+This ceiling track lighting kit in black includes two pendant lights, two 19.7 inch rails, and a PSU that sits in between two rails.

 - Buy now and pay later with Klarna